Linguistics Course Catalog

 5 units

 The phonology, morphology, and syntax of Arabic.
 (Mainly modern standard, but also some regional dialects.)
 No knowledge of Arabic is required.
-Pre-requisite(s): course 101, and course 111 or 112.
+Prerequisite(s): LING 101, and LING 111 or LING 112.

 LING 190